SALZKARTOFFEEEL/salz-keyboard-layout/README.md

 You can also build the layout yourself, of course.
 See section [Building](https://github.com/SALZKARTOFFEEEL/salz-keyboard-layout#building) on how to do that.

 ## Uninstallation
 If you kept the installation files (the contents of `KBDSALZ.zip`), just launch `setup.exe` to uninstall the layout again.

 If you lost the files, redownload them.

-In the worst case-scenario that (whatever reason) `setup.exe` fails to uninstall or you cannot download it anymore, you need to uninstall the layout manually.
+In the worst case-scenario, `setup.exe` fails to uninstall the layout or you cannot download it anymore, you need to uninstall the layout manually.
+The [next section](https://github.com/SALZKARTOFFEEEL/salz-keyboard-layout#manual-uninstallation) explains how to do that.

 ### Manual Uninstallation
 This is only necessary in the worst-case scenario described above.
 If you just want to uninstall the layout, refer to the section above this one, called Uninstallation.